|

 16. Latex products (condoms)

-17. Medical devices (including X-ray equipment, electrocardiographs, pacemakers)
+17. Medical devices (including X-ray equipment, scanners, electrocardiographs, pacemakers)

 18. Fire-fighting equipment